-The world is under unprecedented strain from the Coronavirus pandemic.
-To support food security in communities and developing countries that are most vulnerable to the impacts of COVID-19 supply disruptions, the AGCO Agriculture Foundation launched the COVID-19 Aid Program to fund global and local relief initiatives.
+The world is under unprecedented strain from the coronavirus pandemic.
+To promote food security in vulnerable communities impacted by the pandemic and supply disruptions, the AGCO Agriculture Foundation (AAF) established the COVID-19 Aid Program in 2020.

 Learn more about the COVID-19 Aid Program in the Newsroom.

 Learn more about the AAF’s support for the WFP’s ShareTheMeal campaign.

 Award Recognition: AGCO Agriculture Foundation Receives Award for COVID-19 Aid in South America

 The AAF received recognition for its COVID-19 relief efforts in South America!

 The AGCO Agriculture Foundation (AAF) received an “International Case” award during the 17th edition of CSR Distinctions (Distinciones RSC) 2020 award ceremony.
 The award honored the AAF for its support of food security and health needs in South America during the coronavirus pandemic.

 As part of its COVID-19 Aid Program, the AAF provided $90,000 in grant funding to non-profit organizations in South America working to minimize the impacts of the coronavirus, including MovilizaRSE, ONG Banco de Alimentos, Amigos do bem and Gerando Falcoes.